-(a) (b) (c) Number of securities Number of securities to be issued upon exercise of Weighted average exercise price of outstanding remaining available for future issuance under equity compensation plans outstanding options, options, warrants (excluding securities Plan Category warrants and rights and rights (\$) reflected in column (a)) Equity compensation plans approved by stockholders 1,010,447(1) 10.96 810,925(2) Equity compensation plans not approved by stockholders Total 1,010,447 10.96 810,925
+(a) (b) (c) Number of securities to be issued upon exercise of outstanding options, Weighted average exercise price of outstanding options, warrants Number of securities remaining available for future issuance under equity compensation plans (excluding securities Plan Category warrants and rights and rights (\$) reflected in column (a)) Equity compensation plans approved by stockholders 1,010,447(1) 10.96 810,925(2) Equity compensation plans not approved by stockholders Total 1,010,447 10.96 810,925

-(1) Represents shares of common stock to be issued upon exercise of outstanding options to purchase common stock granted pursuant to our Omnibus Plan as of December 31, 2020.

-(2) All shares available for future issuance are under the Omnibus Plan.
+- (1) Represents shares of common stock to be issued upon exercise of outstanding options to purchase common stock granted pursuant to our Omnibus Plan as of December 31, 2020. - (2) All shares available for future issuance are under the Omnibus Plan.